manishkuri/azure-maps-track-air-pollution/README.md

 The location of the features in the layer is defined by a data source.
 The data source can also provide data to configure controls on the layer, for example what image to display or how large to make a bubble.

 In this unit, you learned about the Azure Maps web SDK. including styles, navigation and layers.
 Next, you'll create an Azure Maps account so you can use the web SDK in a web app.

+# Get air quality data
+The World Air Quality Index aggregates air quality data from around the world, and makes this data available through a free API you can use in your app.
+The data is available as the current AQI (Air Quality Index) reading for multiple recording stations around the world.
+When you request data, you can do it for either:

+- A single location to get the nearest reading for a city or location
+- All the stations within a rectangle defined using the north-east and south-west coordinates of the rectangle.
+The map should plot as much data as possible based on the visible area of the map.
+AQI data can be requested for just those stations within the visible area.
+This makes the API call faster, as only the data needed is requested.